Incoming Goods Inspection

 Course Topics

-This course is built up out of the following two sections (theoretical and practical):
+This course is built up out of the following parts (theoretical and practical):

 Part 1: Introduction